-In conjunction with Mendez Foundation we offer the only tested and proven effective K-12 drugs and violence for Law Enforcement in the US.View All Programs
+In conjunction with Mendez Foundation we offer the most effective tested and proven effective K-12 drugs and violence for Law Enforcement in the US.View All Programs

-We offer comprehensive development operations not only to support L.E.A.D.
-Inc. but we have initiatives to support and fund local communities.Learn More
+We offer comprehensive development operations to support L.E.A.D.
+Inc. as well as initiatives to support and fund local communities.Learn More

 Who are we?